 9. For younger children, are the shoulder pads level with your child’s shoulders, and is the harness not too tight or loose?

-The shoulder pads of the harness should be as level with your child's shoulders as possible - if they're in a rearward-facing child car seat, the shoulder pads shouldn't be dropping down no more than an inch, and if a forward-facing seat, raising no more than an inch.
-The harness shouldn't be too tight or loose – make sure you can get two fingers between the child’s collar bone and the harness and that there is no slackness.
+The shoulder pads of the harness should be as level with your child's shoulders as possible - if they're in a rearward-facing child car seat, the shoulder pads should be dropping down no more than an inch, and if a forward-facing seat, raising no more than an inch.
+The harness shouldn't be too tight or loose – make sure you can get two fingers between the child’s collar bone and the harness, and that there is no slackness.

 10. For older children, is the seatbelt across their shoulder and hips?

 If you have an older child strapped into a car seat with the seatbelt, this should sit on their shoulder.
 It shouldn't cut into their neck or sit lower down on their arm.
 The lap part of the seatbelt should sit across their hips, not their tummy.